 Miraikan Accessibility Lab. is a research consortium to invent technologies that will support the future lives of the visually impaired by cooperating with partners.

 Introduction video of the works of Accessibility Lab.

 Science and technology have transformed the lives of people with disabilities.
 Speech synthesis and mobile devices are now indispensable technologies for the daily lives of the visually impaired in areas such as education and jobs.
 Miraikan Accessibility Lab. is a research consortium that collaborates with companies and institutions with advanced AI and robotics technologies, striving to create technologies that can help the visually impaired move freely about the city, recognize information overflowing inside the city, and become independent within the city.
 We will expedite the social implementation of these technologies by having visitors actually experience them throughout Miraikan and together, consider both issues and possibilities.

 The AI Suitcase is an autonomous, navigation robot that guides visually impaired people.
 It looks like a commercially available suitcase, yet it can recognize obstacles and people to guide the visually impaired user safely to their destination.
-We are conducting experiments at Miraikan and improving its functions through collaboration with partners.
+We are improving its functions through collaboration with partners.